2012 Lexus CT 200h Expert Review:Autoblog

 New Car Test Drive

-Inside is a comfortable driving seat and a cozy cabin.
-The driving position was designed to enable easy access to the instrument panel and center stack, which is sloped at about a 45-degree angle.
-We found everything easy to reach.
-The steering wheel is slightly flat-bottomed, making climbing in and out a little easier.
-Rear-seat legroom is tight and cargo space is average for a compact sedan, but small for a hatch.
-The view rearward is restricted, so we recommend the rearview camera that comes with the optional navigation package.
+Inside, the cabin is cozy with a comfortable driver's seat.
+Everything is easy to reach.
+The steering wheel is slightly flat-bottomed, making climbing in and out a little easier, but our knees still rubbed, even with the adjustable steering wheel raised.
+Rear-seat legroom is tight.
+Cargo space is about the same as a compact sedan, small for a hatch.
+The view rearward is restricted, and we recommend the optional rearview camera that comes with the navigation system.

-With the Prius powertrain, the CT 200h makes 98 horsepower from the 1.8-liter Atkinson Cycle gas engine and 80 hp 60 (kW) from the generator, for a total of 134 hp.
-That's not much, and 0-60 acceleration time of 9.8 seconds, a lethargic pace, and same as the Prius, reflects that.
-A driver may be lured into treating the car in a sporty manner, but the small engine and electronically controlled continuously variable transmission cannot respond to that urge.
+With the Prius powertrain, the CT 200h makes 98 horsepower from the 1.8-liter Atkinson Cycle gas engine and 80 hp 60 (kW) from the generator, for a total of 134 hp, not much.
+Its 0-60 mph acceleration time of 9.8 seconds is the same lethargic pace as that of the Prius.
+It corners so well that a driver might be lured into treating the car in a sporty manner, but the small engine and electronically controlled continuously variable transmission cannot respond to that urge.
+The CT has four driving modes: EV, Eco, Normal and Sport.
+Don't count on going anywhere in EV, the all-electric mode: We couldn't cross the street from the bank to the grocery store in EV mode.

 The Lexus CT 200h ($29,120) comes standard with automatic dual-zone climate control with dust and pollen filter, NuLuxe-trimmed seats, leather-trimmed steering wheel, 10-way power driver seat, four-way manual front passenger seat, fold-flat rear seats, SmartAccess key system with pushbutton start, steering wheel audio controls, manual tilt and telescope steering wheel, Bluetooth wireless connectivity for streaming audio and hands-free phone, power locks with anti-lockout feature, power windows, power mirrors, cruise control, keyless entry, six-speaker AM/FM/CD system with MP3 and USB/iPod inputs, WMA capability, integrated XM Satellite Radio receiver with complementary 90-day subscription, 12-volt power outlet, automatic headlights, first aid kit, heated mirrors, illuminated glove box, 17-inch alloy wheels.

-The Navigation Package includes HDD navigation system, rearview camera, enhanced Bluetooth, Lexus Enform with destination assistance, Lexus Insider, remote touch navigation controller, voice-command recognition, XM NavTraffic and Weather and Sports and Stocks, compass delete.
+The Navigation Package ($2,445) includes HDD navigation system, rearview camera, enhanced Bluetooth, Lexus Enform with destination assistance, Lexus Insider, remote touch navigation controller, voice-command recognition, XM NavTraffic and Weather and Sports and Stocks, and deletes the standard compass.

 Safety features include frontal airbags, side and knee airbags in front, full-length curtain airbags, electronic stability control, anti-lock brakes with brake assist, traction control, whiplash injury lessening seats, Safety Connect with automatic collision notification, stolen vehicle location, emergency assist button and enhanced roadside assistance.
 Optional safety features include the rearview camera and the Pre-Collision System with Dynamic Cruise Control.

-One can't say that the Lexus CT 200h looks like no other car, but it does look like no other Lexus.
-Some would call it a hatchback.
-It's a five-door, or small wagon.
+The Lexus CT 200h looks like no other Lexus.
+Some would call this five-door a long hatchback, but it's more like a small wagon.
 Its overall length is the same as the Audi A3 wagon, and its profile from all angles is very similar.
 Its shape looks more European than Japanese.

 It's quite an attractive car, with smooth and flowing lines, from the contours on the hood to the tidy shoulders, up to the long low roofline and straight back to the spoiler with a cool little lip over the muscular liftgate.
 The radio antenna adds to the coolness by being located there, rear center.
 It says Hybrid on the side, in discreet but clear chrome letters.